Your search did not match any results.

 We suggest you try the following to help find what you’re looking for:

 Services Personal Information is personal information that is provided by You, resides on Oracle, customer or third-party systems and environments, and is processed by Oracle on Your behalf in order to perform the Services.
-Services Personal Information may include, depending on the Services: information concerning family, lifestyle and social circumstances; employment details; financial details; online identifiers such as mobile device IDs and IP addresses, and first party online behavior and interest data.
+Services Personal Information may include, depending on the Services: information concerning family, lifestyle and social circumstances; employment details; financial details; online identifiers such as mobile device IDs and IP addresses, geolocation data, and first party online behavior and interest data.
 Services Personal Information may relate to Your representatives and end users, such as Your employees, job applicants, contractors, collaborators, partners, suppliers, customers and clients.

 II.
-The second section (System Operations Data Processing Terms) describes the privacy and security practices that apply to personal information that may be incidentally contained in Systems Operation Data that is generated by the interaction of (end-)users of our Services (“Users”) with the Oracle systems and networks used to monitor, safeguard and deliver Services to our customer base.
+The second section (System Operations Data Processing Terms) describes the privacy and security practices that apply to personal information that may be incidentally contained in Systems Operation Data that is generated by the interaction of (end-)users of our Services (“Users”) with the Oracle systems, tools and networks used to monitor, safeguard and deliver Services to our customer base.